 You ask your rep, “Rep, how’s it going with the Smith & Co. account?”
 Your rep smiles and replies, “It’s going great.”

 Best case scenario, you and Rep are on the same page about what “great” means.
 Progress is happening swiftly.
 Prospect is eagerly moving through the buying process.
 Commitment leads to commitment, and a signed contract is on the way.
-And Prospect is as good a fit for you as you are for them.
+And Prospect has been qualified as good a fit for you as you are for them.

 But what if “great” means something different to the rep than it means to you?
 To you, “great” means the deal is making distinct and swift progress down the pipeline.
 To Rep, maybe “great” means that this difficult and demanding prospect hasn’t been making demands this week.
 That’s easier on Rep, but could actually be a sign of a stall.